 - Malai (Cream)

 Methi is the main vegetable of this recipe and can be slightly bitter in taste.
-It is paired with flavor-filled and aromatic spices that are sauteed along with cashews, onion, and ginger.
+It is paired with flavor-filled and aromatic sauteed spices, cashews, onion, and ginger.
 The sweet green peas along with the cream make up for the sweet part of this dish.

 Methi leaves come with many health benefits like regulating the cholesterol level and keeping the heart healthy.

 Let’s start by gathering the ingredients first.
 Pick and wash fresh methi leaves.
 This recipe can be made using fresh peas or frozen peas (I have used frozen).
 If you are using fresh peas, do par-boil them beforehand.
 I have used poppy seeds as one of the main ingredients of this methi curry as it gives a rich texture to this methi malai dish.